Later Life Workplace Index (LLWI)

 Demographie Netzwerk (ddn)

-The Demographie Netzwerk (ddn) is networking association of ~400 companies and institutions that aims to actively shape the demographic change within the workforce.
+The Demographie Netzwerk (ddn) is networking association of companies and institutions that aims to actively shape the demographic change within the workforce.
 The ddn supports the development of the Later Life Workplace Index as a practice-oriented tool allowing companies and organizations to self-assess themselves regarding their capabilities regarding an aging and increasingly age-diverse workforce.

 Federal Institute for Occupational Safety and Health (BAuA)

 The BAuA is a federal institute from the German Ministry of Labour and Social Affairs (BMAS) and conducts scientific research in four divisions: Issues and Programmes, Products and Work Systems, Work and Health, as well as Hazardous Substances and Biological Agents.
-The BAuA supports the development of the Later Life Workplace Index scientifically and methodologically.
+The BAuA supports the (further) development of the Later Life Workplace Index scientifically and methodologically.

 ias Gruppe

 The ias Group provides integrated solutions regarding health and performance management in Germany.
 Over the last 40 years the ias Group has pioneeringly accompanied all changes in the world of work.
-As one of the leading providers in its industry, it develops prevention-oriented solutions that help to keep managers, employees and whole organizations healthy, productive and successful.
+As one of the leading providers in its industry, it develops prevention-oriented solutions that help to keep managers, employees, and whole organizations healthy, productive, and successful.
 The ias Group supports the Leuphana University of Lüneburg in embedding the Later Life Workplace Index and its findings and insights in practice.

 Age Smart Employer Award

 The Age Smart Employer Award is a culture-change strategy to honor New York City businesses whose practices engage and retain workers of all ages, with a specific focus on older workers.
 The award was initiated by the Robert N. Butler Columbia Aging Center and The New York Academy of Medicine in 2012 as an extension of the Age Friendly NYC initiative, a public-private partnership to make New York City a better place to grow old.
-It honors New York City employers whose policies and practices promote generational diversity in the workforces and highlights the positive contributions of older workers.
+It honors New York City employers whose policies and practices promote generational diversity in the workforce and highlights the positive contributions of older workers.